Kenya: Urbanization, Health, and Human Rights

 - Academic Resources/Library

 - SIT Study Abroad Gear

-Students live in a homestay in a residential area of Nairobi for six weeks.
-The neighborhoods range from working- to upper-middle class socioeconomic levels.
-All of the homestays are within walking distance of the language school as well as numerous cafes, internet cafes, restaurants, and shops.
+Students live in a home in a residential area of Nairobi, in neighborhoods ranging from working- to upper-middle-class socioeconomic levels.
+Homestays are within walking distance of the school as well as Internet cafés, restaurants, and shops.

-Many students regard this as both the most challenging and the most rewarding component of the program.
-Students sometimes struggle to adjust to the slow pace and basic living conditions of rural Kenyan life only to find at the end of the week that they have formed surprisingly strong bonds with their host family.
+Students also have an extended stay with families in the rural community of Takaungu.
+During this time, students complete a research assignment exploring issues of health and human rights from this local perspective.
+Many students regard the rural excursion as both the most challenging and the most rewarding component of the program.
+Students sometimes struggle to adjust to the slow pace and basic living conditions of rural Kenya, only to find that they have formed surprisingly strong bonds with their host family during this brief period.

 Duration: 15 weeks